 - Enteroviruses are contagious from person to person by direct and indirect contact.

 - The incubation period for an enterovirus infection is about three to 10 days, and symptoms last about a week in uncomplicated infections.

 - The contagious period for an enterovirus infection starts about three days after infection and remains for about 10 days after symptoms develop; people can shed infectious viruses without having symptoms.

-- Enterovirus infections are diagnosed by clinical features and, less frequently, by PCR tests or culturing the enterovirus from individual's blood, cerebrospinal fluid, or other bodily fluids.
+- Health care providers diagnose enterovirus infections by clinical features and, less frequently, by PCR tests or culturing the enterovirus from individual's blood, cerebrospinal fluid, or other bodily fluids.

 - The treatment for enterovirus infections is mainly supportive and designed to reduce the symptoms caused by the various enterovirus types.

-- Most patients are treated by supportive care and/or their primary-care physician; patients with complications may require consultation with infectious-disease specialists, critical-care specialists, cardiologists, and/or lung specialists.
+- Primary care physicians provide supportive care to most patients; patients with complications may require consultation with infectious-disease specialists, critical care specialists, cardiologists, and/or lung specialists.

 - Most individuals with enterovirus infections have no complications; however, more severe infections can lead to hypoxia, meningitis, eye problems, heart involvement (myopericarditis), and rarely paralysis and/or muscle weakness.

 - In most cases, the prognosis (outcomes) of enterovirus infections is good with no complications; however, the prognosis worsens as the severity of infection increases and when complications develop.